saturnflyer/surrounded/README.md

 # Surrounded aims to make things simple and get out of your way.

 Most of what you care about is defining the behavior of objects.
 How they interact is important.
-The purpose of this library is to clear away the details of getting things setup and allowing you to make changes to the way you handle roles.
+The purpose of this library is to clear away the details of getting things setup and to allow you to make changes to the way you handle roles.

 There are two main parts to this library.